apollographql/apollo-server/docs/source/getting-started.md

 // This `listen` method launches a web-server.
 Existing apps
-// can utilize middleware options, which we'll discuss later.
-// By default, it launches the GraphQL Server on port 4000 server.listen().then(({ url }) => {
+// can utilize middleware options, which we'll discuss later. server.listen().then(({ url }) => {
   console.log(`🚀  Server ready at ${url}`);
 });